 Universal Express Passes

 The Universal Orlando Resort is one of the most visited theme parks in the world, and lines can get long even on the best of days.
 Fortunately, by upgrading to a Universal Express Pass, you’re able to skip at least some of the lines and save a considerable amount of time in the process.
-If you’re thinking this sounds a whole lot like Disney’s *free* FastPass+ service, you would be correct.
+If you’re thinking this sounds a whole lot like Disney’s former FastPass service and Disney Genie‘s new Lightning Lanes, you would be correct.
 Unlike at Disney, however, this is a privilege that you’ll have to pay for.

 If you do decide to upgrade your ticket to an Express Pass, you’ll have two different options: the basic option and the Universal Express Unlimited pass.
 The basic option allows you to skip the line of each applicable ride only once, while the unlimited pass obviously lets you jump to the front as much as you want.
 With the Universal Express Pass starting out at a $60 upgrade and the Express Unlimited Pass at $90, at just $30 more, we think paying a little more for the unlimited pass is worth it for all the flexibility it gives.
 After all, skipping the line on a ride once is nice, but we’d much rather have the option of doing it as many times as we like.